Key Takeaways

 - Sudafed is a common cold medicine that works by relaxing the blood vessels to relieve symptoms.

-- There hasn’t been much research on Sudafed and weed, though a serious reaction appears unlikely.
+- There hasn’t been much research on Sudafed and weed.

 Sudafed is a brand name for certain nasal decongestant drugs.
 Many people take it while they’re experiencing a cold or the flu.
 Most adults average 2-4 colds yearly, making it a prevalent condition.